Free Trial

 • The company reported a quarterly loss of ($0.11) EPS, logging $189.64 million in revenue while having a market cap of $1.63 billion.

-Separately, Wall Street Zen upgraded shares of Wheels Up Experience from a "sell" rating to a "hold" rating in a report on Saturday, July 5th.
+Separately, Wall Street Zen upgraded shares of Wheels Up Experience from a "sell" rating to a "hold" rating in a research report on Saturday, July 5th.

-Read Our Latest Research Report on Wheels Up Experience
+View Our Latest Research Report on UP

-Wheels Up Experience Stock Up 16.8%
+Wheels Up Experience Stock Down 0.2%

-The stock has a market cap of $1.63 billion, a P/E ratio of -4.86 and a beta of 2.40.
-The company has a 50-day simple moving average of $1.70 and a two-hundred day simple moving average of $1.37.
+The firm has a market capitalization of $1.51 billion, a PE ratio of -4.59 and a beta of 2.41.
+The business's fifty day moving average price is $1.81 and its 200 day moving average price is $1.40.

-Insider Buying and Selling at Wheels Up Experience
+Insider Transactions at Wheels Up Experience

 Institutional Investors Weigh In On Wheels Up Experience